 Nairobi is surrounded by the mountains of Mt.
-Kenya on the north and Mt.
+Kenya in the north and Mt.
 Kilimanjaro in the southeast.
 Because it is located adjacent to the eastern edge of the Rift Valley, Nairobi is vulnerable to occasional earthquakes and minor tremors.
-The Ngog Hills are the most prominent geographical feature of the city, which look like knuckles of the back of the hands facing the sky.
+The Ngog Hills are the most prominent geographical feature of the city, which look like the knuckles on the back of the hands facing the sky.

 How to Reach (Modes of Transportation)

-By Plane - The primary airport serving the city is JKIA Jomo Kenyatta International Airport, located southeast from the city center.
+By Plane – The primary airport serving the city is JKIA Jomo Kenyatta International Airport, located southeast of the city center.

 By Train – The Nairobi Railway Station serves trips to Mombasa on the east and Kisumu to the west.